QUESTION 1. (Actually a whole series of related questions)

 QUESTION 6.

-I have an appartment in Spain.
-What do I need to receive Sky TV?
+I have an apartment in Spain.
+What do I need to receive Freesat or Sky TV?

 ANSWER 6.